Skip to content

 Montana-based organizations that are eligible to apply for funding under this call for proposals include:

-• Tax-exempt, charitable organizations described in Section 501(c)(3) of the Internal Revenue Code (excluding those classified as private foundations or any type III non-functionally integrated supporting organization under Section 509(a) of the code).
+• Tax-exempt organizations described in Section 501(c)(3) of the Internal Revenue Code (excluding those classified as private foundations or any type III non-functionally integrated supporting organization under Section 509(a) of the code).

 • Tax-exempt educational institutions.